edeca/RoboWrapper/Readme.md

 # RoboWrapper manual #

-RoboWrapper is a simple Python script that executes [Robocopy](https://en.wikipedia.org/wiki/Robocopy) with simple rule files.
+RoboWrapper is a Python script that executes [Robocopy](https://en.wikipedia.org/wiki/Robocopy) with simple rule files.
 These rule files allow auto-discovery of drive names and safety checks.

 RoboWrapper is only designed to run on Windows.